 Non-Catholic guests are invited to participate in the service to show support for the family.
 However, only Catholics will receive communion.
 Non-Catholic guests can line up with other mourners and cross their arms to indicate they are not receiving communion.
 They receive a blessing instead.

 The final part of Catholic funeral rites is the committal—the last goodbye.
 After the funeral Mass, friends and family gather at the cemetery.
 Here a priest or Catholic deacon will recite more scripture and prayers.
 The grave is blessed with holy water.
 Then the family may wish to see a loved one's casket or urn placed in the ground or a mausoleum.
 (Catholics believe that ashes must be committed to a consecrated site.
 Urns and other cremation containers are usually not kept at a home, and Catholics usually do not scatter a loved one's ashes.)

 Catholic funeral etiquette

-are generally acceptable and may be sent to the family's home or to the funeral home.
+Guests are welcome to to a family's home or the funeral home.
 Charitable donations may also be offered to a church or charity chosen by the family.
-At the Catholic funeral, traditional attire is modest and dark in color; however, as become more common, personalized clothing or color choices may be acceptable.
-This is especially true at a celebration of life service, which may be held within the following weeks.
+At a Catholic funeral or memorial, traditional attire is semiformal, modest and dark in color.
+At a celebration of life, more personalized clothing or color choices may be acceptable.

-If a guest book is provided, visitors are encouraged to sign.
-Oftentimes, memorial votive candles are present near the front or rear of the Catholic church and can be lit ceremonially.
-This Catholic funeral tradition is a gesture of remembrance, and a small monetary donation may be offered in a box located nearby.
+A guest book is often provided at a service, and visitors are encouraged to sign.
+Memorial votive candles are usually present near the front or back of the church, and guests are encouraged to light them in remembrance.
+A small donation may be placed in a box located nearby.